| | | |

 The cables are featured in fingerless gloves, wrist warmers, and arm warmer patterns.

-Some of the gloves knit in the round have the thumb gusset and others that are knit flat leave a hole for the thumb instead.
+Some of the gloves knit in the round have the thumb gusset, plus others that are knit flat and leave a hole for the thumb instead.

 Grab The Ultimate Outlander Pattern Collection Here